-- the information set forth in this prospectus and otherwise available to the underwriters; - our prospects and the history and prospects for the industry in which we compete; - an assessment of our management; - our prospects for future earnings; - the general condition of the securities markets at the time of this offering; - the recent market prices of, and demand for, publicly traded securities of generally comparable companies; and - other factors deemed relevant by the underwriters and us.
+- the information set forth in this prospectus and otherwise available to the underwriters; - · our prospects and the history and prospects for the industry in which we compete; - an assessment of our management; - our prospects for future earnings; - the general condition of the securities markets at the time of this offering; - the recent market prices of, and demand for, publicly traded securities of generally comparable companies; and - other factors deemed relevant by the underwriters and us.

 The estimated initial public offering price range set forth on the cover page of this preliminary prospectus is subject to change due to market conditions and other factors.
+The offering price for our shares in this offering has been arbitrarily determined by the Company in its negotiations with the underwriters and does not necessarily bear any direct relationship to the assets, operations, book or other established criteria of value of the Company.
 Neither the underwriters nor we can assure investors that an active trading market will develop for our shares or that the shares will trade in the public market at or above the initial public offering price.